Tithibots/tithiwa/README.md

 3. **Inspect elements and console** [Example](https://github.com/Tithibots/tithiwa/issues/50#issuecomment-710781167)<br> In chrome, we can inspect HTML elements and run javascript code inside console.
 That helps up to find better selectors and automations steps efficiently.

 NOTE: By pressing UP key we can see the history about what codes we had run during Python debugging and inside Chrome's console.<br>
-NOTE: If you are running javascript code inside selenium's chromedriver then it will **NOT** keep history.<br>
+NOTE: If you are running javascript code inside selenium chromedriver's console then it will **NOT** keep history.<br>
 Good luck :)

 ## Automation ideas